 The Campus Minister is a spiritual mentor for the campus community.
-Weekly chapel services, coordinated by the Campus Minister, offer members of the King's community opportunity for collective worship.
-Chapel meets on Wednesdays at noon (12:00) for one hour in the Atrium.
-Occasional special chapels will meet in the SAC or Knoppers Hall.
+Weekly chapel services, coordinated by the Campus Minister, offer the King's community an opportunity for collective worship.
+Chapel meets on Wednesdays at noon (12:00) in the Atrium.
+Occasional special chapels meet in the SAC or Knoppers Hall.
 Students are encouraged to attend chapel and become involved in one of the student-led worship team leadership opportunities.